HokoraYinphineMPP/obsidian-git-sync/docs/Revanced/2B Unrooted/MicroG Installed.md

 ![[scrcpy_P90tIY8jcR.gif]]

 <details><summary>It doesn't say Recommended, it says Default!</summary>That's alright!
 Tap that instead.<br> <br>
-You're using a newer version of the Vanced Manager!
+You're using a newer version of the ReVanced Manager!
 </details>

 <details><summary>Wait!
 I see a feature I don't want!</summary>That's alright!
 However if you don't know what a patch exactly does, don't disable it!
 You'll likely break it.<br> <br>